This Revolut review will take you through the popular digital app and its features and account options.

 - Go to your “Accounts” and press the icon with three dots.

 - Select a currency from the list or search and select your currency.

 The account will then be created for you.

 How to Exchange Your Currency on Revolut?

-Exchanging is really easy to do within your Revolut Banking App;
+Exchanging is easy to do within your Revolut App;

-- Select the currency you would like to exchange “From” and enter the amount.
+- Select the currency you want to exchange “From” and enter the amount.